iamcoleman/https-leroy/README.md

 ## Follow Leroy [@httpsLeroy](https://twitter.com/httpsLeroy?lang=en)

+A fun Twitter Bot that will give users statistics about their accounts.
+A user just has to Tweet at the bot with one of the commands below, and the bot will reply to the Tweet.

 ## Leroy's current [commands](https://pastebin.com/5KkfFJsH)
 * __basic stats__ = gives you your average favorites and retweets per tweet